 Surgery is the most common treatment for breast cancer.
 Surgery removes as much of the cancerous tissue as possible.
 There are 2 main types of surgery to remove breast cancer: breast-conserving surgery and mastectomy.
 Breast-conserving surgery removes only the part of the breast containing the cancer.
 A mastectomy removes the entire breast, including all of the breast tissue and sometimes nearby tissues.
 Some women may get a double mastectomy, which is when both breasts are removed.

-Chemotherapy drugs enter the bloodstream to kill cancer cells.
-Chemotherapy drugs can be injected or infused into a vein, or given by mouth.
+Chemotherapy drugs kill cancer and normal cells.
+These treatments can be injected or infused into a vein, or given by mouth.
 Multiple chemotherapy drugs are typically used to treat early breast cancer, but advanced breast cancer is often treated with 1 chemotherapy drug.

 Radiation therapy uses high-energy X-rays to kill cancer cells.
 This type of treatment can be useful after surgery or if cancer has spread to other parts of the body.
 The need for radiation therapy is determined by the type of surgery performed, whether the cancer has spread, and, in some cases, age.